determined-ai/works-with-determined/pachyderm-kserve/README.md

 This is what you should see once the InferenceService is `Ready`.

 <img src="images/inferenceservice_ready.png" alt="Inference Service Ready"/>

-You should also check on the Istio IngressGateway in the Namespace istio-system with the following command.

 If this all looks good, you can run the three commands below to define the variables needed to curl the InferenceService.
 Those are; Ingress Host, Ingress Port, Service Hostname.